davidordo85/To-Do-React-App/README.md

 - **Move Tasks Between Lists:**
   - Tasks can be easily moved between different lists to adapt to changing priorities or categories.

+## Data Storage

+This application uses local storage to store your task lists and tasks on your device.
+Local storage is a simple and secure way to ensure that your data is saved, allowing you to access your tasks even if you close or refresh your browser.
+Rest assured that your information is stored locally and is not shared with any external services.

+## Privacy Information

+This application uses your browser's local storage to save your task lists and tasks directly on your device.
+Your data remains on your device and is not sent or stored on external servers.
+We respect your privacy, and your information is entirely under your control.

+### What is Stored Locally?

+- Task Lists: Names of your task lists.
+- Tasks: Details such as task names, due dates, descriptions, priorities, and estimated durations.

+### Your Control:

+- Your data is fully controlled by you, and it is stored securely within your browser's local storage.
+- No data is transmitted to external servers.

+### Data Security:

+- We prioritize the security of your data, and it is stored following the security measures of your browser's local storage.

 ## Getting Started

 Follow these steps to set up the ToDo app on your local machine: